Gisleburt/GMTK_GameJam_2022/README.md

 Dev Log
 -------

+### Day 3 - 10:10

+Turns out making a font with a distance field in Unreal is really hard.
+I'll use Roboto for now and maybe come back to that later.
+I also just had my first Editor crash, so you know it's the final hours of a competition. 😅

 ### Day 3 - 9:15

 I have a plan for the map, it's not _very_ interesting, but it will do.
 If I had more time I'd add interactive elements